Fumadocs

 A .source folder should be created.
 You can log and see if it is loaded correctly.

-See Pages Conventions to learn how to organize your pages.
+See Organizing Pages to learn how to organize your pages.

-Generally, you'll interact with Fumadocs MDX through the Source loader API.
-You can see the type definitions to find available properties.
+Generally, you'll interact with Fumadocs MDX through the Source object (output of loader).

 import { source } from '@/lib/source';